AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 ### iOS Core 4.2.1

-* Reverts storage for tvOS back to UserDefaults as file system storage is unsupported on tvOS.
+* Reverts storage for tvOS back to UserDefaults.

 ## December 13, 2023